Skip to main content

 The beach is the ultimate hotspot for these criminals who steal up to thousands worth on any given beach day.

-Keep the valuable belongings in a bag under your person on the sun bed or towel.
+Keep the valuable belongings in a bag under your person on the sunbed or towel.
 Keep it covered and hidden.
 Any bags placed under sun beds could be targeted and easily forgotten.

 It has been known for thieves to operate in two.
 One may distract you by striking up a conversation or by asking a simple question.
 In the meantime, your bag has been lifted and placed in a small hole dug nearby.
 Here is where the thief will go through your bag, take what they want and cover your bag in sand, leaving it there.

 Every beach bum is targeted, so fellow sunbathers won’t have any issues watching your bags while you pop in for a cool off.
-And don’t freak out if someone does try randomly talk to you.
+And don’t freak out if someone does try to randomly talk to you.
 There is no point believing everyone is out to get you, and it is normal for locals to approach and chat with foreigners.
 Enjoy the chat while being aware of your bags, and keep them close.

 Local Transport: